- 8 minutes to read

 Expanded empty configuration

-• Name
+• Filter by Name attribute

 Event Log Options Tab

-Click the Options tab to manage additional options for Monitoring the Event Log.
+Click the Options tab to manage additional options for monitoring the Event Log.

 Event Log Options Tab

-Event Log options
+Event Log options.

-• Set 'Log text' from last Event Log entry - When checked, the 'Log Text' for the monitored resource comes from the OLDEST event record in the filtered list.
+• Set 'Log text' from last Event Log entry - When checked, the 'Log Text' for the monitored resource comes from the oldest event record in the filtered list.

 Event Log Advanced Tab